cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 #### Blue/Green deployment through lambda and ECS

-> If using the AWS Lambda compute platform, must choose the deployment configuration types specify <font color=blue> how traffic is shifted from the original AWS Lambda function version to the new AWS Lambda function version </font>
+> If using the AWS Lambda compute platform, must choose the deployment configuration types specify <font color=LightSlateBlue> how traffic is shifted from the original AWS Lambda function version to the new AWS Lambda function version </font>

 > If you're using the Amazon ECS compute platform, you must choose one of the following deployment configuration types to specify how traffic is shifted from the original Amazon ECS task set to the new Amazon ECS task set: